Create a

 Two elements essential to understanding when identifying and assessing employee skills are the nature of the skill being assessed and the categories or types of skills to be evaluated.
 Consider these when designing a strategy for skills assessment, as they will impact 1) who is being evaluated, 2) when or at what point in the employment relationship the evaluation is made, and 3) why, or for what purpose, the assessment outcomes will be used.

 The nature of skill possession reveals a status and timeframe of employee skill levels.
-It considers a skill’s potential (is it an existing aptitude, natural ability?), preexistence (does the employee have their base skill level from education, prior jobs, or life experiences?), or presence (does the employee possess it due to a need to apply it to perform the current role or has been observed practicing it?).
+It considers a skill’s potential (is it an existing aptitude, natural ability?), preexistence (does the employee have their base skill level from education, prior jobs, or life experiences?), or presence (does the employee possess it due to a need to apply it to perform the current role, or has been observed practicing it?).
 The nature of a skill guides who, when, and why the skill's data can be collected.

 Preexisting or present job skills are those that have been developed and practiced in practical applications or circumstances, most frequently in current or previous job roles.
 The key here is that many companies cannot identify or lack awareness of skills developed and refined in jobs, internships, or other experiences with prior employers, extracurricular activities, or community (e.g., volunteer) experiences.
-While skills used and developed with the current employer are accessible to talent planners and deployment managers, those from previous experiences are often locked up and hidden in the originally submitted resumes, job applications, and interviewer notes.
+While skills used and developed with the current employer are accessible to talent planners and deployment managers, those from previous experiences are often locked away in the originally submitted resumes, job applications, and interviewer notes.
 Examples of these job skills include:

-- Technical (coding, systems administration, accounting, statistical, medical diagnosis), cognitive or intellectual (critical or integrative thinking, problem solving, research, analytical), administrative (project management, process design and management, “soft” or interpersonal (communication, collaboration, negotiation, presentation, conflict resolution), and personal work-related (adaptation, resilience, continuous learning, managing ambiguity).
+• Technical (coding, systems administration, accounting, statistical, medical diagnosis), cognitive or intellectual (critical or integrative thinking, problem solving, research, analytical), administrative (project management, process design and management, “soft” or interpersonal (communication, collaboration, negotiation, presentation, conflict resolution), and personal work-related (adaptation, resilience, continuous learning, managing ambiguity).

 Skill assessment methods

-Self-assessment
+1. Self-assessment

 Involves employee self-report, such as on a candidate’s resume, a transfer applicant’s employee profile, a functional or leadership competency model template, an internal skills database response form, or a talent marketplace profile format.

-Credentials
+2. Credentials

 An objective proof of capability provided through badges, certifications, or diplomas vetted by external expert sources using more reliable industry standards.
 These can be based on a body of knowledge (BoK) validated and promoted as professional standards by licensing or industry associations.

-Formal, structured, standardized tests
+3. Formal, structured, standardized tests

-Interviews or presentations
+4. Interviews or presentations

 Candidates or employees are asked to explain how, when, and what they learned while performing a skill, typically to an expert, peer group, or evaluation panel.
 The ability to articulate what one knows is a stage of knowledge acquisition.

-Classroom or online learning-embedded
+5. Classroom or online learning-embedded

-Knowledge tests and skill evaluations that are integrated into learning environments to confirm concept absorption and application, measuring skill acquisition and associated achievement levels.
+Knowledge tests and skill evaluations are integrated into learning environments to confirm concept absorption and application, measuring skill acquisition and associated achievement levels.

-Performance-based demonstrations
+6. Performance-based demonstrations

 Live or virtual simulations produce observable and measurable evidence of skill presence and proficiency level.
 These are often staged as work-sample tests or “chalk talks” (how would you solve this problem) and are a powerful opportunity to generate “proof” of difficult-to-fake skills.

-Portfolios
+7. Portfolios

 Documented examples of completed work that exhibit a clear understanding, application, and level of mastery of a skill or knowledge.
 Consider classic portfolios of professionals in architecture, advertising, software developers, graphic designers, or project summaries or presentation decks used by consultants, marketing, and communications professionals.

-Performance evaluations
+8. Performance evaluations

 Quantitative outcomes (e.g., sales, budget, client ratings) and managers' observations and judgments of third-party (internal or external) sources who supply insights on skill presence and proficiency from project feedback, performance check-ins, customer, or peer feedback.
-These may also include valuable leadership, functional, or employee competency model ratings that rely upon observations of the use and frequency or application of critical skills and abilities.
+These may also include valuable leadership, functional, or employee competency model ratings that rely upon observations of the use and frequency of application of critical skills and abilities.

-Social and collaboration platform contributions
+9. Social and collaboration platform contributions

 Posted articles, comments, suggestions, and feedback in digital environments demonstrate the presence, level of proficiency, and range of experience in a specific skill or capability.

-Expert observations
+10. Expert observations

 Valuable insights and direct experiences from others who have watched, experienced, analyzed, and judged an individual’s current and past demonstrations of the assessed skills.
-These might include reference checks with previous supervisors, employees and peers (in a 360-degree assessment), or from interviews and interactions during presentations of how skills were exhibited previously.
+These might include reference checks with previous supervisors, employees, and peers (in a 360-degree assessment), or from interviews and interactions during presentations of how skills were exhibited previously.

 Technological advances that are changing how skills are identified and assessed